Rafał Śliż

-Rafał Śliż (born 11 July 1983) is a Polish ski jumper.
+Rafał Śliż (born 11 July 1983) is a Polish former ski jumper.

 He made his Continental Cup debut in January 2004, his best result being a first place from Sapporo in January 2006 as well as two victories in Rovaniemi in December 2006.
 He also finished seventh in the large hill at the 2005 Winter Universiade.

-He made his World Cup debut in January 2005 in Zakopane, and collected his first World Cup points with a 26th place in January 2006 in Innsbruck.
+He made his World Cup debut in January 2005 in Zakopane and collected his first World Cup points with a 26th place in January 2006 in Innsbruck.
 His best result is a thirteenth place in January 2009 in Zakopane.
 In 2009, he placed 8th as part of the Polish Men's Team Large Hill HS 145 World Cup in Germany.

-After ending his athletic career, Śliż became a coach at clubs in Szczyrk and Wisła, including WSS Wisła.
+After ending his athletic career in 2014, Śliż became a coach at clubs in Szczyrk and Wisła, including WSS Wisła.